MuhammadHassanBashir/Jenkins-pipeline-backup/README.md

       **Choose Keep snapshots to retain snapshots even after the disk is deleted.

-Application Consistency (Optional): disable this other wise schedular will not work.
-I have test this.
+Application Consistency (Optional): Disable this other wise schedular will not work.
+I have tested this.

       Disable Application Consistent Snapshots if you want to ensure that all pending writes on the disk are flushed before a snapshot is taken.
 This uses guest flush or VSS, ensuring consistent backups when the disk is in use.